pqrs/go/README.md

 * *GNU bash, version 4.3.11(1)-release (x86_64-pc-linux-gnu)
 Copyright (C) 2013 Free Software Foundation, Inc.*

+* *zsh 5.9 (x86_64-apple-darwin22.0)

 There is a slight difference between linux and mac versions.
-Download the one that suites your OS.
+Download the one that suites your OS or your shell.

 ### Installing